Hollywilkerson/learn_command_line_exercises/chapter_18/readme.md

 #Do More
 ##Use quotes to find "new file" and "old file" and "This is".
-### New File
-I typed this..

-           grep new * "new file"
+                 grep "new file" *.txt
-This is the output I got back..

                  newfile.txt:This is a new file

+                 grep "old file" *.txt
+                 oldfile.txt:This is an old file

+                 grep "This is" *.txt
                  newfile.txt:This is a new file
-          newfile.txt:This is a new file
-          newfile.txt:This is a new file
-          grep: new file: No such file or directory

-### Old File
-I typed this...

-          grep old * "old file"

-This is the output I got back....

                  oldfile.txt:This is an old file
-          oldfile.txt:This is an old file
-          oldfile.txt:This is an old file
-          grep: old file: No such file or directory

-###This is
- I typed this:

-           grep old * "This is"

-This is the output I got back...

-           oldfile.txt:This is an old file
-           oldfile.txt:This is an old file
-           oldfile.txt:This is an old file
-           grep: This is: No such file or directory

-I also searched the new file by typing..

-            grep new * "This is"

-This is the output I got...

-          newfile.txt:This is a new file
-          newfile.txt:This is a new file
-          newfile.txt:This is a new file
-          newfile.txt:This is a new file
-          grep: This is: No such file or directory
+When we use quotes we are searching for whatever is inside the quotes that also exist in all files that end in .txt

 #Alternative "english" ways of asking you to search files:
 ##Show me the lines in foo.txt that have "ERROR" in them.
 I made a file called "foo.txt" by using the command